lpapp-muw/SLENDER/README.md

 https://www.sciencedirect.com/science/article/pii/S089360802300446X

-Note: The github repository for the fully-connected DEBI-NN is located here: https://github.com/lpapp-muw/DEBI-NN
+**Note**: The github repository for the fully-connected DEBI-NN is located here: https://github.com/lpapp-muw/DEBI-NN

 This repository does not contain source code, which will be available here once the SLENDER project departs.